sophie-katz/prelude/server/README.md

 SOFTWARE.
 -->

-# Portobello API server
+# Prelude API server

-A thin executable that launches the Portobello API server.
+A thin executable that launches the Prelude API server.

 ## Developer workflow